Polysorb MP: detailed instructions for use. How to take Polysorb, principle of action and indications

 In the treatment of viral hepatitis, Polysorb MP is used as a detoxifying agent in an average daily dose during the first 7-10 days of illness.

-When monitoring bowel cleansing, a 0.1% suspension of Polysorb MP is used.
+For monitor bowel cleansing, a 0.1% suspension of Polysorb MP is used.
 The course requires 25-50 g of the drug, subject to 1-2 procedures with Polysorb MP.

-Side effects of Polysorb mp:
+Side effects of Polysorb MP:

 Rarely: allergic reactions, constipation.